KyleCBowman/NFTIdentity/nftid.md

 # From an end user point of view

 Lets take an example, I want to purchase some alcohol online.
-I already have confirmed my name and address (needed for shipping).
+I already have verified my name and address (needed for shipping).
-By confirmed, I mean the "Getting Onboarded" phase has been completed for these attributes
+By verified, I mean the "Getting Onboarded" phase has been completed for these attributes.

-But I have not yet confirmed my DOB, thus I cannot prove my age yet to buy the alchol.
+But I have not yet verified my DOB, thus I cannot prove my age yet to buy the alchol.

 I can then use the App to follow a process similar to KYC, whereby I would show my passport, my face and then app would confirm that the passport is real, the DOB I have entered matches the passport and thus would sign the attribute and add it to the Master Record.